sharina-ya/Scribble-game/README.md

 - Real-Time Interaction: The game operates in real-time, allowing seamless interaction between the drawing player and the guessing player.

-- Random Word Assignment: The server randomly assigns a word to the drawing player, ensuring that each round is unique.
+- Random Word Assignment: The server randomly assigns a word to the drawing player.

 - Victory Display: Upon a successful guess, both players receive a notification of victory, enhancing engagement and excitement.

-- Game Reset: The game automatically resets after each round, allowing players to continue playing without manual intervention.
+- Game Reset: The game automatically resets after each round.

 ### Usage